The English Department is a vibrant academic community of nearly 400 majors and 35 full-time faculty.

 English faculty are active scholars and creative writers who conduct research and publish in a wide variety of literary and cultural traditions, including fiction, poetry and non-fiction, English, American, and world literatures, gender studies, American studies, media studies, critical race studies, popular culture and music, book history, rhetoric and composition, and literary theory, among others.
 Our English faculty members are also deeply-committed teachers, and they bring their wide range of expertise into the classroom in ways that both engage and challenge students.

-Our majors have many opportunities for practical experiences through service learning and internship opportunities at a wide variety of campus offices and community institutions and businesses.
+Our majors have many opportunities for practical experiences through service learning, internship opportunities at a wide variety of campus offices and community institutions and businesses, and other forms of experiential learning.
 In many cases, these work experiences translate into course credit.
+We have opportunities available for ALL of our concentrations.

 The Department and University offer many extracurricular opportunities for majors: The UML Literary Society, the Off-Broadway Players, Sigma Tau Delta Honor Society, The Connector campus newspaper, The Offering literary journal, the Writers on Campus Series, and field trips to local literary sites and events and to area professional theatre.